mddaimlcom/pytest/README.md

     have been made in Pycharm.
 But again this is more a matter of personal preference and habit.
 The choice is entirely yours.

     **ACCESS**
-    to the repo where the project is stored and available for public download / fork.
+    Make sure you have access to the repo where the project is stored and available for public download / fork.

     **OFFICIAL DOCS**
     - pytest docs with examples: https://docs.pytest.org/en/6.2.x/